 In Georgia, a medical malpractice “cap” has been legislated on certain types of damages from medical malpractice lawsuits.
 Even after a jury has determined the healthcare provider is liable for malpractice and the plaintiff (the injured patient or their legal representative) is awarded a specific amount of damages, Georgia law adds a medical malpractice cap that limits the actual amount the patient ends up receiving.

-Georgia is one of many U.S. states where the medical malpractice caps applies to only non-economic damages caused by the healthcare provider’s malpractice.
+Georgia is one of many U.S. states where the medical malpractice caps apply to only non-economic damages caused by the healthcare provider’s malpractice.
 These types of damages could include:

 - Pain and suffering